adamfowleruk/mljs/planning.md

 ## Upcoming releases

-Targets for 0.9 (Sep 2013)
- - Interactive RDBMS migration utility
-  - REST extension: POST stuff2triples with JSON config specifying what to ingest
-   - make long transaction aware
-   - add to MLJS Core
-   - MLSAM presence detection / error message
-  - Widgets: Interactive migrator
-   - Pg 1: Enter DB connection configuration parameters
-    - Use cookies to hold DB connection parameters in user's browser so its quick to perform both imports
-   - Pg 2: Select which tables & relationships to ingest
-    - (with totals of records to import, column data type conversion to use)
-    - Also allow specifying a named graph to add all this new data to
-   - Pg 3: Show 'importing 1 to 100 of y' message for each table, synchronously, all within the same transaction
-    - Widgets: Progress bar widget (generic)
-    - Generate and save ontology information in cookies too
-    - Create semantic context decorator widget to fill in semantic context based on ontology information available within user cookies (So new objects show up in Sparqlbar immediately)
- - TEST Core: Search Context
-  - TEST Structured Search (required for Sparql semantic context's linking to fact provenance documents - derived_from)
- - IN PROGRESS Widgets: Sparql: Various SYTYCD alterations
-  - DONE BUG REGEX suggestion match for Ada* should have been Ada.* in order to produce correct results (trailing letter was being interpreted as a ., producing erroneous results)
-  - DONE Check returned triples for type (URI or value) and display appropriately
-  - DONE Drive property list equals values dynamically using sparql (suggestions feature via FILTER regex)
-  - DONE Support DISTINCT (always eliminates duplicates)
-  - TEST Use OFFSET and LIMIT to do paging for subject results sparql query
-  - Figure out how to do sameas - either as separate inferencing stage, or dynamically within the query (Introduces the concept of Sparql Query Options)
-   - Widget: Inferencing with named graph for output, sparqlbar for production of constraints?
-  - Add named graph restriction support for facts (So we can just query triples generated from DB 1 or DB 2)
-  - MEDIUM Add paging to subject results widget itself
-  - LOW Add preview quick view to subject results widget
-  - DONE Move summariseInto out of tripleconfig and in to widget library
-  - IN PROGRESS Support ORDER BY
-  - Use ?s ?p ?o ?g rather than longer ?subject ?predicate ?object ?graph, everywhere
- - Widgets: CSS: Add bootstrap.js support for Jochen
- - Core: Search Options builder
-  - hidetriples() function to hide any docs under /triplestore/ (NOT any that define sem:triples)
- - Widgets: Highcharts
-  - updateSubjectFacts support (extracting series from ?s ?p ?o and ?g in sparql results)
-  - updateSparqlResults support (for any arbitrary named sparql binded variables, not just ?s, ?p, ?o and ?g) (pull back known predicates in semantic config by ?name)
- - Widgets: Kratu
-  - Support viewing arbitrary sparql results as Kratu table (needs reworking of bindings result object to a flatter classic row structure)
- - Widgets: Interactive data exploration widgets
-  - Widgets: Drag & Drop semantic context object browser with support for menu popups 'add as series, add as secondary axis' etc.
-  - Widgets: hive diagram (D3.js or InfoVis) widget to show relationship between scalars on three axes, and fourth colour scalar / finite set property
-   - Navigable so as to introduce Sparql Query constraints
-  - Widgets: Sparql outer context wrapper widget
-   - Download CSV file of results
-   - Download generated PNG from current visualisation div
- - Minor fixes
-  - Remove debug logging for every value in charts
-  - Ensure charts are efficient when rendering facet and in doc values, and triples

 Targets for 1.0 (Oct 2013)
  - JavaScript best practices / conventions
   - IN PROGRESS use var max = whatever.length in for loops - between 2 and 150 times faster than accessing the DOM on each iteration